KILTprotocol/docs/docs/concepts/07_dip/01_overview.md

 ## Adding support to a parachain

-There are several steps to add DIP support to a substrate-based parachain, depending on the chain's role.
+There are several steps to add DIP support to a Substrate-based parachain, depending on the chain's role.

 ### Provider chain